terrajobst/AspNetCore.Docs.pt-br/aspnetcore/blazor/class-libraries.md

 <MyComponentLib1.SalesReport />
 ```

-O componente também poderá ser referenciado se a biblioteca for colocada no escopo com `@using` uma diretiva:
+O componente também poderá ser referenciado se a biblioteca for colocada no escopo com uma diretiva `@using`:

 ```cshtml
 @using MyComponentLib1